'It's my passion to keep it alive' | La Prensa Texas continuing to evolve century-old newspaper

 Some of my fondest memories growing up include spending time at the office with my grandparents.
 In fact, that’s where I fell in love with storytelling.

-In 2017, my grandfather passed away from a battle with Alzheimer’s disease.
-Within a year of death, the paper closed its doors.
+In 2017, my grandfather passed away from Alzheimer’s disease.
+Within a year of his death, the paper closed its doors.
 Not even a day later, Tello said the paper reopened at the request and help of my uncle Steve Duran.

 “When [Steve] got word that the paper was about to shut down he came to me and told me that he couldn’t let that happen and asked for my assistance,” said Tello.